 If you have an iPhone please visit the iPhone version of the guide

-There is a bug in the app to do with the component scores for hygiene, structural and management.
-Some establishments have no published component score data however the app will show default scores of 0 for these establishments.
-To verify an establishment's component score, open the link from within the app to view the establishment's details on the FSA website.
+There is a bug in earlier versions of the app (eg v1.02.03) to do with the component scores for hygiene, structural and management.
+Some establishments have no published component score data however the app will show default scores of 0 (very good) for these establishments.
+Ensure that you update the app to v1.03.00 where this is issue is now fixed.

 From the home screen you can perform a quick search for establishments by entering a name and place, then press SEARCH.